Stage 1 Guidance Notes

 Cover Page - General Information: If the application is being made by a third party, or other non-academic body, please obtain prior approval from the institution, and provide a contact at the institution.
 This is not part of the judging process.

-Sustainability Development Goals (SDG): Please select up to four SDGs that your application particularly delivers against.
+Sustainability Development Goals (SDG): Please select the top ONE SDG that your application particularly delivers against.
 As educators for future generations of leaders, post-16 education has a critical responsibility for the successful implementation and realisation of the SDGs.
 Education is a transformational element in realising all goals.
 This is NOT a part of the judging process but will be used in various marketing communications and campaigns as a collective of all applications to illustrate the role of applicants in delivering the SDGs.
 Click here for more information on the SDGs.

 Project Title and Summary: Please make it as ‘catchy’ and descriptive as possible.
 If you are selected as a Finalist, this text will be included in the Finalists’ online presence.
 We receive many applications – a catchy name helps you stand out from the crowd.